The Arkansas Freedom of Information Act, 8th Edition

 Authored by Professor Robert Steinbuch, the eighth edition is a “must possess and must read” publication for any individual desiring to learn about the mandates of the Arkansas Freedom of Information Act and the true meaning of an open and transparent government.

 THE ARKANSAS FREEDOM OF INFORMATION ACT is a well researched, well written and easy to understand treatise concerning a topic which relates to, and impacts upon, each and every citizen of the State of Arkansas.
 The ten chapters of the document provide an in-depth look into the background and tradition of Arkansas law concerning citizen rights to inspect governmental records and to attend meetings of governmental bodies.
 The author discusses the threshold question in any Freedom Information of Act case--whether or not a particular entity is covered by the Act.
 One chapter of the treatise is devoted to a look at “open records” while another chapter provides a thorough discussion of “open meetings”.
 The treatise author also writes about “enforcement” of the State statute asserting that the 1967 Act, as amended, specifically provides a mechanism by which an Arkansas citizen, denied his or her rights under the Act, may challenge that denial in an appropriate circuit court.
+The Arkansas Freedom of Information Act of 1967, as amended, can be utilized as an alternative to the discovery of facts in both civil cases and in administrative proceedings, and the author of the treatise provides much information concerning this important topic.
+The author also realizes the importance and complexity of citizen interest which arises in connection with access to public records in electronic form which are maintained by governmental and/or nonpublic entities.

 Residents of Arkansas--be they regular citizens, members of a governmental body or participants in a community nonprofit group--will readily discover that a thorough review of THE ARKANSAS FREEDOM OF INFORMATION ACT treatise will pay dividends as they seek to better understand all facets of the law that serve to open and make more transparent the working of those agencies operating within the State which utilize taxpayer dollars.